AwsAqh/Respect-meter/README.md

-# Respect Meter Full-Stack webapp
+# Respect Meter Full-Stack web app

 **Disclaimer:**
 Please note that the **Respect Meter** web app's design is not the main focus of this project.
 The primary emphasis is on the underlying **code** and **logic** behind the app.
 The user interface and design are simple and may not be polished, as they are not the focus of this development.
 If you are reviewing the project, I encourage you to focus on the functionality and the structure of the code.